 Dr. Weiner received his undergraduate degree from Cornell University and medical degree from Mount Sinai School of Medicine.
 He completed training in internal medicine, cardiology, and advanced echocardiography at Massachusetts General Hospital, where he was also selected to serve as Chief Medical Resident from 2008 - 2009.

 He is currently Associate Director of the Massachusetts General Hospital's Cardiovascular Performance Program, a busy clinical program designed to provide comprehensive cardiac care to athletes of all ages and competition levels.
-He also serves as the Quality Director of the MGH's Echocardiography laboratory.
+He also serves as the Quality Director of the Mass General's Echocardiography laboratory.
 He is an Assistant Professor of Medicine at Harvard Medical School.

 Dr. Weiner is a fellow of the American Society of Echocardiography and member of additional professional societies including the American Heart Association and the American College of Cardiology.
 He has authored numerous original research articles and reviews focusing on cardiovascular care in athletes, exercise-induced cardiac remodeling, and appropriate use of echocardiography in clinical practice.
 He has received independent research funding from the Mass General Physicians Organization (MGPO), American Society of Echocardiography, and the American Heart Association.